zorantica/dome/README.md

 # D.O.M.E. for Oracle 5.1 *(Deployment Organization Made Easy)*

-DOME for Oracle database and APEX is a utility, which helps developer teams developing in PL/SQL and APEX to organize and speed-up development and deployment processes and installation scripts production.
+**DOME for Oracle Database and APEX** is a powerful utility designed to streamline and accelerate development and deployment processes for teams working with PL/SQL and Oracle APEX.
+It provides a structured approach to organizing projects, simplifying the creation of installation / deployment scripts, and enhancing overall productivity, making it an essential tool for developers aiming to optimize their workflow.

-Main features:
+### Main features:

-- Swift and automatic patch scripts generation
+- **Automated Patch Script Generation**: Quickly and automatically generate patch scripts to streamline development.
-- Records DDL operations in database schemas and stores them in appropriate patches
+- **DDL Operations Recording**: Captures and stores DDL statements executed in monitored database schemas, organizing them into appropriate patches.
-- Multiple target environments definitions
+- **Multiple Environment Definitions**: Supports multiple target environments for flexible deployment configurations.
-- Tracks “who did what”
+- **Activity Tracking**: Monitors and tracks who made changes on objects and components and what was altered.
-- Works on both APEX component level and APEX application level
+- **APEX Component and Application Level Support**: Operates effectively on both individual APEX components and entire APEX applications.
-- Database and APEX objects versioning
+- **Database and APEX Object Versioning**: Manages versioning for both database and APEX objects.
-- Locking database objects and APEX pages
+- **Object and Pages Locking**: Enables locking of database objects and APEX pages to prevent conflicts during development.
-- Handling concurrency during development
+- **Concurrency Management**: Handles concurrency issues during development, minimizing conflicts and ensuring smooth collaboration.
-- Linking patches (objects share)
-- Tracks deployment to different environments
-- Patch / release dependencies check
+- **Patch Linking**: Allows sharing of objects across patches, facilitating better integration and dependency management.
+- **Deployment Tracking**: Keeps track of deployments across different environments, ensuring accurate and consistent rollouts.
+- **Patch/Release Dependency Checking**: Verifies dependencies between patches and releases to prevent conflicts and ensure smooth deployments.
-- Script templates (single SQLPlus or SQLcl scripts, target GIT folders, OPAL tools...)
+- **Script Templates**: Provides templates for various deployment tools like single SQLPlus or SQLcl scripts, target GIT folders, OPAL tools...
-- Quick overview of patches with search and filtering
+- **Patch Overview with Search and Filtering**: Offers a quick overview of patches with robust search and filtering capabilities for easy management.
-- Groups patches into releases
+- **Patch Grouping into Releases**: Organizes patches into releases for more structured and efficient deployments.
-- Prepares a release documentation
-- Hierarchical organization of patches (projects – task groups – tasks – patches)
+- **Release Documentation Preparation**: Automatically prepares detailed documentation for each release, ensuring thorough and accurate records.
+- **Hierarchical Patch Organization**: Structures patches within a hierarchy of projects, task groups, tasks, and patches for better organization.
-- Utilities such as: prepare installation scripts for binary files, source wrapping, export source (for GIT or other version control)
+- **Various Utilities**: Includes utilities for preparing installation scripts for binary files, source wrapping, and exporting sources for GIT or other version control systems.

 ## Change Log
+*Complete Change Log can be found in the document [changelog.md](changelog.md).*
+- 5.2.0 - 6 new functionalities and 15 improvements / bug fixes
 - 5.1.0 - Export patch and release scripts for SQL Plus
 - 5.0.0 - List of application objects changed by current user (helper to add application objects to patch)
 - 4.9.1 - Patch warnings (empty patch...) displayed on patch list